Chambers & Partners

 Member of Justice, PNBA and ALBA

-Fiona is ranked by both the leading legal directories, with The Legal 500 recognising her expertise in administrative and public law and professional discipline, while Chambers & Partners ranks as a leading junior for Court of Protection matters.
+Fiona is ranked by both the leading legal directories, with The Legal 500 recognising her expertise in administrative and public law, Court of Protection and professional discipline, while Chambers & Partners ranks as a leading junior for Court of Protection matters.

 Recent directory editorial has included the following: